mohsen-raoufi/messengers/README.md

 If you use this software and the dataset in your research, please cite our work as following:

-[1] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
-Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily. arXiv preprint arXiv:2406.06440.
+[1] Raoufi, M., Hamann, H., & Romanczuk, P. (2025).
+Messengers: Breaking echo chambers in collective opinion dynamics with homophily. npj Complexity, 2(1), 28.

 [2] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
 Simulation Dataset: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily.